-- Make from any type of can, including aluminum soda/beer cans, soup cans, paint cans, and even metal trash cans
+- Make from any kind of can, including aluminum soda/beer cans, soup cans, paint cans, and even metal trash cans

 - Ability to use multiple types of fuel in them.
 Usually, sticks or scraps of trash are used.
 However, you can also put a “tuna can stove” or “buddy burner” inside them as the flame.

 - Cheap: Make out of found materials without having to buy anything

 - Easy to make: It helps to have some tools; however, you can make a very basic one with nothing more than a can opener, hammer, and nail.
 Or with just your knife.

 While I love hobo stoves and the DIY philosophy behind them, they aren’t all that they are hyped up to be.

 Here are just some of the possible issues:

 - It isn’t easy to control the flame

-- You’ll burn the hell out of your pot (don’t use a pot that has plastic handles!!!)
+- You’ll burn the hell out of your pot (don’t use a pot with plastic handles!!!)